-Figure 15-6: Create Sweep Dialog Box
+Figure 174: Create Sweep Dialog Box

-Table 15-4: Sweep Settings
+Table 29: Sweep Settings

 Sweep Setting Description Description A user-defined name for the sweep.
 Scan Type The type of scan to run.
 This can be a 2D Eyescan or a 1D Bathtub plot.
 Horizontal Increment Allows you to scan the eye at a reduced resolution, but at increased speed by skipping horizontal codes.
 Horizontal Range Reducing the horizontal range increases the scan speed.
-By default, the entire eye is scanned $(-1/2 \text{ of a unit interval to } +1/2 \text{ in reference to the center of the eye}).$ Vertical Increment Allows the user to choose to scan the eye at a reduced resolution, but increased speed by skipping vertical codes.
+By default, the entire eye is scanned $(-1/2)$ of a unit interval to $+1/2$ in reference to the center of the eye).
+Vertical Increment Allows the user to choose to scan the eye at a reduced resolution, but increased speed by skipping vertical codes.
 Vertical Range Reducing the vertical range increases the scan speed.
 By default, the entire eye is scanned.
 Dwell BER Each point in the chart is scanned for a certain amount of time.
 Dwell BER allows you to choose the scan depth by selecting the desired Bit Error Ratio (BER).
+Dwell Time Dwell Time allows you to choose the scan depth by inputting the desired time in seconds.
+Sweep Mode The type of sweep to run.
+The choices are Semi Custom, Full Custom, and Exhaustive.